Eggert Jónsson

 Eggert Gunnþór Jónsson (born 18 August 1988) is an Icelandic international footballer who plays predominantly as a midfielder but is also capable of playing as a centre back or in both full back roles.
-He current plays for the Icelandic club FH.
+He plays for the Icelandic club Austfjarða after joining them from FH.

 He joined Scottish Premier League side Hearts as a teenager and eventually established himself in the first-team where he displayed his versatility and even went on to captain the Edinburgh side on numerous occasions before moving to the English Premier League in January 2012 when he signed for Wolves, with whom he made only seven appearances during an eighteen-month stay.

 He made his international debut at the age of 19 and is considered to be part of Iceland's golden generation along with the likes of Gylfi Sigurðsson and Kolbeinn Sigþórsson.

 Club career

 Eggert made his debut as a 15-year-old for Fjarðabyggð in Iceland.
 After that he trained with Þór Akureyri.